Alliant Cashback Visa® Signature Credit Card review

 How the Alliant Cashback Visa Signature Credit Card compares to other cash back cards

-|Earn a $250 statement credit after you spend $1,000 in purchases on your new Card within the first 3 months||Includes a 0% introductory APR on purchases for the first 12 months of card membership (13.99% – 23.99% variable APR thereafter)
+|$300 statement credit after you spend $3,000 in purchases on your new Card within the first 6 months.||Purchase intro APR 0% for 12 months, then 13.99% to 23.99% variable APR|

 Best cards to pair with the Alliant Cashback Visa Signature Credit Card

-Bankrate’s Take – Is the Alliant Cashback Visa Signature Credit Card worth it?
+Bankrate’s take—Is the Alliant Cashback Visa Signature Credit Card worth it?

-- Very high cash back earning rate
+- High cash back earning rate

-- Annual fee waived for the first year
+- No annual fee for first year

-- Impressive low-end APR
+- Low-end APR

-- No foreign transaction fee
+- No foreign transaction fees

 - $50 minimum cash back redemption